saipriyabalu/weather/README.md

 •	Client displays correct weather information (Shows 4 variables)
 •	Session disconnects after fetching data
 •	Client reconnects on command for a refresh

-Steps for setup:
-1. Unzip Thirvakadu_3543 folder on your desktop.
-2. Open Eclipse IDE and click on File-> New -> Other-> Java-> Java Project-> Enter Project Name-> Finish
-3. Now import the project, File-> import->General->FileSystem->Browse the Folder -> Browse the Project which you just created-> Finish

 Steps to run the program:
 1. Once you configure the workspace run the code by clicking the Run icon and select the Java Application to run